BILGI-IE-421/ie421-2025-2026-1-termproject-howimetyourdata/README.md

 Emir Buğra Çakır -123203102
 Beste Eren-122203049
 Tuana Şen-122203052
+### Data
+We used US Flight Delays and Cancellations Data of 2015 by the DOT.
 ### How Did We Prepare the Data?
 We first follow this procedures to ensure our data is ready.
 ### Fixing Airport Names: We fixed the airport names for October beacuse they were shown as letters.